yodabytz/Kryptobot/README.md

 # Kryptobot
 Kryptobot is an automated trading bot for Kraken’s cryptocurrency exchange.
 It monitors market data, executes trades based on customizable strategies, and displays real‑time information on a dynamic dashboard.
+Use at your own risk.

 ## Features
 Real-time market monitoring via Kraken API